 Always unsolicited advice.
-Some well meaning advice.
+Some well-meaning advice.
 But always unwanted advice. “no put this on”, “let your hair down”.
 Always standing back.
 Then, an unconvincing smile, “see, you look beautiful”.
 I would look into their eyes.
 Sometimes it was kind, sometimes resigned, sometimes… But I knew they could not hide it.
 Nothing could hide it.

-And when I closed my eyes to dream, I saw myself as whole, smiling bright, laughing, chin-up doing nothing in particular.
+And when I closed my eyes to dream, I saw myself as a whole, smiling bright, laughing, chin-up doing nothing in particular.
 Probably something mundane people with full-smiles took for granted.

 I never made it.